SSWConsulting/SSW.Rules.Content/rules/do-you-make-enter-go-to-the-next-line-when-you-have-a-multi-line-textbox-rather-than-hit-the-ok-button/rule.md

 ---
+seoDescription: "When designing a multi-line text box in a form, make the "Enter" key go to the next line instead of pressing the OK button."
 type: rule
 title: Do you make "Enter" go to the next line when you have a multi-line textbox rather than hit the OK button?